 One of BlockPy’s most powerful features is its interactive guided feedback.
 A limitation of programming environments like Snap! is that they are not pedagogically interactive—students completing an assignment in the system are not guided to success.
 The learner must decide when they have completed their program, and whether it meets the specification.
 For independent informal learners, this requires high levels of self-regulation and metacognition.
 BlockPy’s adaptive elements follow an Expert model; when students run their code, it is checked against instructor-provided logic.
 If students’ code fails for some reason, they are offered a suggestion.
 If the code is correct, the system presents a green “Complete” mark, which has been found to have motivating power.

 In BlockPy’s instructor mode, teachers provide a problem instance.
 First, a WYSIWYG (what you see is what you get) rich-text editor edits the problem description, supporting any valid HTML content (such as images and links).
 Second, the instructor provides code in special canvases that affect students’ experience, using the same text/block interface that students use.
 First is the starting code, which is shown to students when they begin the problem (to avoid a blank canvas).
 The second instructor code defines interactive feedback, which can access students’ code, their final output, and a complete trace of their program’s state.
 The checking system can declare the code to be correct or display an HTML string that is rendered as user feedback.
 The instructor is free to write whatever logic they want, such as searching for a specific abstract syntax tree (AST) element, testing the outputs on the console, or walking through the program state to satisfy invariants.
-An API for common checks is evolving based on common use cases, such as parsing the program’s AST to ensure that they are not calling //on?// forbidden built-in Python functions.
+An API for common checks is evolving based on common use cases, such as parsing the program’s AST to ensure that they are not calling forbidden built-in Python functions.

 We are also exploring interventions for instructors beyond rendering textual feedback, such as displaying a pop-up dialog with an embedded instructional video or alerting an instructor to provide just-in-time instruction to a particular struggling student.
 In addition, we are experimenting with a new system for modeling students’ misconceptions related to programming in an effort to provide better guidance that is tuned to students’ specific mistakes.